fossamagna/gas-vue-boilerplate/README.md

 yarn # Install dependencies
-yarn clasp login # Login to Google yarn clasp create --rootDir ./dist # Create an Apps Script project yarn build # Compile the example project yarn push # Push the compiled script to the server
+yarn clasp login # Login to Google yarn clasp create --rootDir ./dist # Create an Apps Script project yarn deploy # Compile the example project and Push the compiled script to the server yarn clasp open --webapp # Open your web app by Browser
 ```